Bandit254/MSSA-Project-Pokemon-Decision-Making/README.md

 The same process must be completed for the abilities that Pokemon may possess.
 Each Pokemon can have between 1 and 3 abilities available to it, some of which may be classified as "hidden" abilities.
 Both the moves that a Pokemon learns and the abilities they possess require the manual creation of what are called "reverse-lookup" tables to ensure that the Pokemon are appropriately restricted to the correct moves/abilities.

-Because these reverse-lookup tables are a time-consuming
+Because creating these reverse-lookup tables is a time-consuming process, it is one of the first items I am added to my Project Work Backlog.
+In the meantime, my web application will have the "flaw" of allowing Pokémon to learn moves and possess abilities that they otherwise shouldn't.

 ## Building the Database
 I will use T-SQL and Microsoft SQL Server to build the primary database for this project.
 The folder "04.
 SQL Solution and Queries" contains all of the queries I have written to build the database (so far).